World Wide Military

 c) F/A-18

-d) F/A-18G Growler a still in development project of a aircraft only for electronic warfare.
+d) EA-18G Growler Attack aircraft only for electronic warfare.

 There have been manufactured more than 400 F/A-18 A and B Hornets.
 The F/A-18C and D are having instead of the A and B model better opportunities by night attack, precision bombing, lower recognition by radar.
 About 2010 the US Navy will probably replace EA-6B Prowler by the F/A-18G "Growler" a modified F/A-18E/F. The Growler is for the Electronic warfare.